unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Next Assignment

 The [initial inventory](jekyll-site-tooling-inventory.md) records the source review and open evidence gaps.
 The maintenance CHANGELOG has been reconciled, and the Publisher has published Part 1.
-Part 2 and Hands-On 2A are in the Jekyll source tree for local review, with the [Part 2 packet](jekyll-site-tooling-part-02-packet.md), downloadable lab, and visuals.
-Next collect the Publisher's voice and factual edits, settle both publication dates, and review the final rendered pair before any remote publication.
+Parts 2 and 3 and Hands-On 2A and 3A are in the Jekyll source tree for local review, with source packets, downloadable labs, and visuals.
+Next collect the Publisher's voice and factual edits on the Part 3 pair and settle its dates.
 For later installments, continue to answer:

 - Which commands are current entry points and which are backups, compatibility paths, or historical utilities?
 - Which scripts have tests, and what do those tests actually prove?